-We consent to the incorporation by reference in the Registration Statements on Form F-3D (No. 333-150406) and F-3 (No. 333-143635) of Diana Shipping Inc. and in the related Prospectuses of our reports dated February 27, 2009, with respect to the consolidated financial statements and the effectiveness of internal control over financial reporting of Diana Shipping Inc. included in this Annual Report (Form 20-F) for the year ended December 31, 2008.
+We consent to the incorporation by reference in the following Registration Statements:

+(1) Registration Statement (Form F-3D No. 333-150406) of Diana Shipping Inc., and of our report dated March 29, 2010, with respect to the consolidated financial statements of Diana Shipping Inc. and our report dated March 29, 2010 with respect to the effectiveness of internal control over financial reporting of Diana Shipping Inc. included in this Annual Report (Form 20-F) of Diana Shipping Inc. for the year ended December 31, 2009.